SpatioTemporalFlowPatterns/VLDB-2023/README.txt

         Example: python3 findpatterns.py adj_taxi.txt flows.txt 0.001 0.5 100000 - we don't bound the time dimension here <br/>

-  - For time breakdown experiment, we run the following command: python3 findpatterns-timebreakdown.py adj_taxi.txt flows.txt 0.001 0.5 100000
+  - For the time breakdown experiment, we run the following command: python3 findpatterns-timebreakdown.py adj_taxi.txt flows.txt 0.001 0.5 100000

-  - For ranking experiment, we run the following command: <br/>
+  - For the ranking experiment, we run the following command: <br/>
       default values: s_a=0.1, s_r=0.3, k=30, level=3000, timebound=100000
       python3 findpatterns-ranking.py <neighborhood_graph> <trips_table> <support for atomic patterns> <support for extended patterns> <timebound> <k> <max-level>

         Example (for different levels - we use the default values): python3 findpatterns-ranking.py adj_taxi.txt flows.txt 0.1 0.3 10000 3000 10
         Example (for different k - we use the default values): python3 findpatterns-ranking.py adj_taxi.txt flows.txt 0.1 0.3 10000 1000 30

- - For bounded experiment, we run the following command: default values (for taxi network): origin=6, destination=6, time=6 python3 findpatterns-bounded.py <neighborhood_graph> <trips_table> <support for atomic patterns> <support for extended patterns> <timebound> <src> <dest>
+ - For the bounded experiment, we run the following command: default values (for taxi network): origin=6, destination=6, time=6 python3 findpatterns-bounded.py <neighborhood_graph> <trips_table> <support for atomic patterns> <support for extended patterns> <timebound> <src> <dest>

        Example (for different origins - we use the default values): python3 findpatterns-bounded.py adj_taxi.txt flows.txt 0.001 0.5 6 2 6

-- For use-cse experiment, we run the following command: python3 findpatterns- restricted.py <neighborhood_graph> <trips_table> <support for atomic patterns> <support for extended patterns> <timebound> <query-file>
+- For the use-cse experiment, we run the following command: python3 findpatterns- restricted.py <neighborhood_graph> <trips_table> <support for atomic patterns> <support for extended patterns> <timebound> <query-file>